Home Health How to Read a Drug Label

 The full prescribing information is written for people in the medical community and elaborates on information found in the highlights section.

-In addition to the highlights, it contains information on how the drug works, how long it lasts in the body and how the body gets rid of the drug.
-It will also talk about animal studies, which might provide information about whether or not the drug causes cancer or infertility.
+In addition to the highlights, the full prescribing information contains details on how the drug works, how long it lasts in the body and how the body gets rid of the drug.
+It even talks about animal studies, which might provide information about whether or not the drug causes cancer or infertility.

-The manufacturers also share results of clinical trials, data showing how well the drug works and its side effects from those clinical trials.
+The manufacturers also share results of clinical trials, data showing how well the drug works and the side effects seen in those clinical trials.

-Diana Zuckerman, president of the National Center for Health Research, recommends patients consider the following questions and tips when reading clinical trial data on drug labels.
+In an interview with Drugwatch, Diana Zuckerman, president of the National Center for Health Research, recommended patients consider the following questions and tips when reading clinical trial data on drug labels:

 • Were patients in the study like you in terms of age, sex, race and other characteristics?
-Look for at least 30 patients like you in the study.
-It might not provide you the most relevant data if people in the study aren’t similar enough to you.
+Look for at least 30 patients similar to you in the study.
+Otherwise, it might not provide you with the most relevant data if people in the study are different from you.

 • Were patients in the study like you in terms of medical diagnosis?
 For example, if it’s a cancer drug, did the study involve people with your type of cancer?
 The same goes for drugs that treat other diseases.
 Data might be less relevant to you if you are not represented by patients in the study.